mako314/HobbyWars/README.md

 Yes it exists inside of the competition display page

             I still need to do everything for results except the ability to edit them (maybe unless you are the competition user_id associated with the result _user id? will have to see)

             but for example:
             post a result
             see an individual result?
             see results on userdashboard

 There's definitely some issues with refreshes

-also need to include a User-hobby-edit form
+also need to include a User-hobby-edit form -------- DONE

-NEED A DELETE FOR USER HOBBIES
+NEED A DELETE FOR USER HOBBIES -------------- NEEED DISSSSSS CHECK HOW YOU DID USER DELETES